orange-cloudfoundry/sec-group-broker-filter/README.md

   domain: mydomain.org

   env:
-    # Where to send received traffic
+    # Where to send received traffic: URL to the target broker.
     BROKER_FILTER_URL=https://mysql-broker.mydomain.org
-    # basic auth credentials to use while sending traffic
+    # basic auth credentials to use while sending traffic to the target broker
     BROKER_FILTER_USER=user
     BROKER_FILTER_PASSWORD=password

-    #avoid service offering conflict.
-    #add suffix to exiting service offering so that filter broker offering and target broker offering can exit at the same time
-    #BROKER_FILTER_SERVICEOFFERING_SUFFIX=-sec
+    # Optionally restrict the IPs/ports in created security groups to a set of trusted destinations.
+    # In case the target broker gets compromised and returns unrelated IPs in credentials, the binding response
+    # will error, preventing unathorized accesses to unrelated destinations.
-    # An optional trusted IPs: single IP address, IP address range (e.g. 192.0.1.0-192.0.2.0), or a CIDR block to allow security groups to.
-If empty or unspecified, any IP adress returned from the binding response will be granted access in created security groups
+    # Trusted destinations is expressed as either a single IP address, an IP address range (e.g. 192.0.1.0-192.0.2.0),
+    # or a CIDR block to allow security groups to.
+    # If empty or unspecified, any IP adress returned from the binding response will be granted access in
+    # created security groups
     BROKER_FILTER_TRUSTED_DESTINATION_HOSTS=192.0.1.0-192.0.2.0
-    # An optional trusted port range.
-If empty or unspecified, any port returned from the binding response will be granted access in created security groups
+    # An optional trusted destination port range.
+If empty or unspecified, any port returned from the binding response will be granted
+    # access in created security groups
     BROKER_FILTER_TRUSTED_DESTINATION_PORTS=

     # CloudFoundry CC api host
     CLOUDFOUNDRY_HOST: api.yourdomain.com
     # CloudFoudry user with Org admin privileges on orgs where services will be bound
     CLOUDFOUNDRY_USER: admin
     # CloudFoudry user password
     CLOUDFOUNDRY_PASSWORD: password

+    # Optionally enable that both the filter broker offering and target broker offering coexist in the marketplace
+    # To avoid conflicts in service offering id from both, the filter broker offering will have the specified suffix added
+    #BROKER_FILTER_SERVICEOFFERING_SUFFIX=-sec

 # deploy the broker
 $ cf push